History of the Katy Trail

 Katy Locomotive

 What was once an abandoned railroad line is now one of the most iconic destinations in Dallas: the Katy Trail.
-Each year, the park welcomes over 2 million visits to the beautiful scenery on 3.5 miles of well-maintained path.
+The Katy Trail has experienced a dramatic growth in usage in recent years and now receives four (4) million visits annually.

 Become a Member of the Friends of the Katy Trail